bilelmsekni/OpenStack-Folsom-Install-guide/README.md

 # Welcome to the OpenStack Folsom Install Guide

-You want to install OpenStack Folsom with Quantum and you don't know how?
+You want to install OpenStack Folsom and you don't know how?
 This is what you are looking for!

 [Click here for the install guide](https://openstack-folsom-install-guide.readthedocs.org/en/latest/)